ROS2WASM: Bringing the Robot Operating System to the Web: Conclusion

 Looking ahead, future work could explore integrating Zenoh as the middleware for ROS 2~\cite{zhang2023comparison}.
-Zenoh, recently added as an official RMW implementation for ROS 2, offers the potential to natively support WebAssembly.
-This could eliminate the need for the custom middleware introduced in this project, streamlining the architecture and potentially improving performance and compatibility.
-Another promising direction is the adaptation of graphical user interfaces such as the popular \codefont{rviz} and \codefont{MoveIt} for browser compatibility.
-Such enhancements would further solidify the viability of running ROS 2 in the browser and could lead to even broader adoption and innovation in web-based robotics.
+Zenoh, a lightweight communication protocol recently added as an official RMW implementation for ROS 2, offers the potential to natively support WebAssembly.
+This could eliminate the need for our custom middleware, thereby streamlining the architecture and further improving performance and compatibility.

+Another promising direction is adapting packages that contain graphical user interfaces such as the popular \codefont{rviz}, \codefont{Gazebo}, and \codefont{MoveIt} for browser compatibility.
+Such adaptations would further solidify the viability of running ROS 2 in the browser, which could lead to even broader adoption and innovation in web-based robotics.

 \IEEEtriggeratref{14}